Growing Schools Garden

 Sustainability is an important element throughout the garden.
 The school and cob building demonstrate traditional and modern sustainable methods including a green roof, solar lighting and cob walls.
 Many of the garden features are made from recycled materials demonstrating how schools can re-use materials in functional, innovative and attractive ways.
 How to actively encourage wildlife in to school grounds is also included as the garden incorporates a range of habitats for different animals and even a bug hotel.

-This valuable new resource at The Birmingham Botanical Gardens will be used to train and advise teachers on exciting, new ideas with a realistic vision of what can be achieved in and beyond the school grounds.
-Please see our education pages for more information.
+This valuable new resource at Birmingham Botanical Gardens will be used to train and advise teachers on exciting, new ideas with a realistic vision of what can be achieved in and beyond the school grounds.
+Please see the Learn tab for more information.